starsheriff/train-os/06-switch-to-long-mode/README.md

 this mode; i.e. the page table entry is 64 bits long.

 ## Virtual Addresses, Page Tables?!
+We have heard about virtual and physical addresses the first time now and will have to deal with them for the next step.
+Paging itself is not a difficult _concept_, but the implementation is actually quite intricate.

+Here are a few points that I missed when reading the first time about paging which I try to address.

+...
+..
+* It is an essential part of the chips architecture.
+It is not something we are free to design/chose in software.
+The chip _will_ to the translation from a virtual address to the physical address no matter what.

+I really had to do a few passes to understand paging and get my head properly around it.
+It was also very helpful to use several different sources, usually they complement each other and fill each others gaps.

+## Identity Map Page Tables
+The next step is to set the `cr3` register with the _physical_ base address of a level 4 page table.
+To do that, we have to understand page tables a little bit.
+I want to go into it in more detail later.
+For now, lets try to find the easiest possible implementation.

+The paging mechanism is explained in the programmers manual in section 5.
+The explanation is actually quite good, but don't get grustrated if you don't get it right away.
+There is a lot to grasp and many implementaitons are possible.

+Table 5.1 gives a good overview and helps us to narrow down our choices.
+First, we want to enable long mode, so only the top row is relevant (we already enabled `cr4.pae`).
+Then, given that we want to have a simple solution a 2 MiB physical page size seems to be okish.

+Why?
+I guess it is not really obvious unless you already know what we are aiming for.
+To be honest I don't know how to roll this part here without using some knowledge or plan.

+1. A _simple_ solution will avoid that we have to map several pages, so we would like to have a decent amount of memory available.
+This will allow us to hard-wire things in assembly without too much hassle.
+We could maybe live with 4 KiB, but 2 MiB seems to be safer.
+2. We will remap, i.e. implement the paging mechanism, for our kernel later in a much more sophisticated way.
+So 1 GiB is definitely not required.

+### Reserve Memory for Page Tables

 # Scratchpad/Notes

 From the AMD progammers manual, section 14.6:
 > Long mode is enabled by setting the long-mode enable control bit (EFER.LME) to 1.